elliottsam/vault-config/README.md

 The default Vault variables can also be configured and will be used for getting secret information from an existing Vault server, see template section for more information

+Exported secrets will be converted to base64 strings to prevent issues with multiline strings or quotes in values

 ### Resources
 #### Secret
 This resource will add secrets to the vault server